Home

 Waterway Driveway Permit Application

-The other staff members for this department are Janis Montgomery and Rich Henricks.
-Janis has been with this department since the spring of 2000, and is responsible for providing technical assistance to Brian including the cost accounting for the ditch department, six year review of ditches, assistance with the GIS mapping system, assists the public with questions regarding drainage and many other internal functions in the drainage area.
-Rich has been with this department since the spring of 1991, and has a wealth of knowledge regarding the drainage in Williams County.
-He performs activities including annual inspection of the maintenance ditches to determine what type of
+Additional staff members for this department are Jamie Burdine, Austin Siegel, and Cody Lucas.
+Jamie has been with this department since the fall of 2021, and is responsible for providing technical assistance to Brian including the cost accounting for the ditch department, six year review of ditches, assistance with the GIS mapping system, assists the public with questions regarding drainage and many other internal functions in the drainage area.
+Austin & Cody perform activities including annual inspection of the maintenance ditches to determine what type of maintenance will be required during the next year, which may include brush and vegetation spraying and repair of ditches and tiles.

 Drainage is a very important component of our lifestyle in Williams County, and we take this issue very seriously.
 Please feel free to contact our staff if we can be of assistance in any way.